Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Problem formulation

 \subsection{Motivation}

 Time-modulated metamaterials \cite{CD20,G22,YGA22} have attracted a lot of attention in recent years.
-Such micro-structured materials inhibit unusual properties such as double-near zero effective material parameters \cite{AH21}, non-reciprocity \cite{C19,ACH22}, signal amplification \cite{G19}, and frequency conversion \cite{WG20}.
-These properties are due to the high-contrast of their constituents and the occurrence of resonance phenomena at subwavelength scales, i.e., scales that are much smaller than the operating wavelength.
-The mathematical analysis of time-modulated metamaterials has been initiated in the recent papers \cite{AH21, ACHR23,ACHR24,Thea1,Thea2}.
-In the present manuscript, in order to provide a quite general formulation for solving scattering problems from time-modulated scatterers, we do not restrict ourselves to the high-contrast regime.
-We consider a single connected domain with appropriate boundary conditions.
-The material parameters inside the domain are assumed to be time-periodic and give insight into arbitrary solutions of the corresponding initial value problem.
+Such micro-structured materials exhibit unusual properties such as double-near zero effective material parameters \cite{AH21}, non-reciprocity \cite{C19,ACH22}, signal amplification \cite{G19}, and frequency conversion \cite{WG20}.
+These properties are due to the high contrast of their constituents and the occurrence of resonance phenomena at subwavelength scales, i.e., scales that are much smaller than the operating wavelength.
+The mathematical analysis of time-modulated metamaterials has been initiated in recent papers \cite{AH21, ACHR23,ACHR24,Thea1,Thea2,HSW23}.
+In the present manuscript, we consider a general class of time-modulated scatterers and do not restrict ourselves to the high-contrast regime.
+We consider a single connected domain with appropriate boundary conditions, where the material parameters inside the domain are time-periodic and variable in space.
+Floquet-Bloch solutions, which are (temporally) quasi-periodic acoustic waves in the time-periodic medium, give insight into solutions of the corresponding initial-value problem.
+The study of these special solutions and their numerical approximation is the overall objective of this manuscript.